Updated September 3, 2019

 How Does Ultra-Fresh Work to Prevent Pink Staining Caused by Bacteria

-The photos below demonstrate how an antimicrobial treated product prevents staining from happening.
+The photos below demonstrate how an antimicrobial treated product prevents staining by bacterial growth from happening.

 Two shower curtain liner samples, one treated with Ultra-Fresh antimicrobial and another without, were tested using the ISO 22196.